yomi-digital/vue-mint-button/README.md

 For the correct functioning of vue-mint-button you will need to enter the following data:

  - ABI (smart contract details)
- - Network (Ethereum, Rinkeby, Polygon, Mumbai, Ganache)
+ - Network (ethereum, rinkeby, polygon, mumbai, ganache)
  - Method (the minting function)
+ - Parameters (an array of parameters if needed for the method)
  - Price (price per NFT)
  - Contract (address of the smart contract)
  - Url (txid link)